biometry/PiNNs/README.md

 # Process-informed neural networks: a hybrid modelling approach to improve predictive performance and inference of neural networks in ecology and beyond

 This repository contains the code that accompanies the article (DOI).
 The process-based model PRELES is combined with neural networks into what we call process-informed neural networks (PINNs), in accordance with similar approaches in physics.
 We broadly understand as PiNNs any type of neural network that incorporates process model knowledge during the training.
 PiNNs learn weights and biases jointly from process-model simulations and observations.
 Simulations from the process model, or the model structure itself constrain the training algorithm during optimisation.
-The trained PiNNs then perform prediction tasks for C-fluxes in temperate forests, and they are evaluated and compared with the predictions of PRELES and a vanilla neural network.
+The trained PiNNs then perform prediction tasks for C-fluxes in temperate forests (specifically: Gross primary prodctivity, GPP), and they are evaluated and compared with the predictions of PRELES and a vanilla neural network.
 The provided code considers five different types of PINNs which are

 - bias correction NN (*res*)
 - parallel process NN (*res2*)